Boon67/slack_agents/readme.md

 - Copy the Bot User OAuth Token and save it in a place you can easily find
 - Navigate to App Home and check "Allow users to send Slash commands and messages from the messages tab".

+Note: You can use the datagent.env to run the application locally for testing. `python slackapp.py`

 ### Setup DB Repository and Images
  - Define your semantic model as a YAML file in a stage.